Austinhamilton1/GraphX/README.md

 # GraphX: A Graph Processing Accelerator

-**GraphX** is a custom graph processing accelerator designed to efficiently execute graph algorithms such as PageRank, BFS, and triangle counting using a compact, parallel instruction set architecture (ISA).
+**GraphX** is a custom graph processing accelerator designed to efficiently execute graph algorithms such as PageRank, BFS, and Connected Components using a compact, parallel instruction set architecture (ISA).
 The project consists of two major components:
 - A **C-based Virtual Machine (VM)** implementation that simulates the ISA and executes single core graph workloads.
 - A **Verilog-based FPGA implementation** that realizes the same ISA in hardware for high-performance, multicore graph analytics.